 So what went wrong?
 Why did we decide to move away from the UK?
 I think after a decade of living in the UK, certain things started changing a bit too much and got to us.
 We are what a Brit would call "middle-class young professionals".
 We are a newly married couple with no children, heavily focused on work.
 We own a digital studio which enables us to be location independent, work long hours and pay taxes in the UK.
 We loved it.
 But you know what we also love?
 Travelling.
 Hiking.
 Forests.
 Good food.
 Sunshine.
 Safety.
 Human Rights.
 Privacy.
 All of which are either impossible, are becoming obsolete or prohibitively expensive in the UK.
 Let me explain.

-There are a lot of benefits of having so much rain in the UK.
+There are a lot of benefits to having so much rain in the UK.
 Rain makes this country a green heaven, which is ideal for keeping those beautiful rolling hills everyone loves.
 This, in turn, is fantastic for livestock, fantastic for photography and brilliant for people who love walks in nature.
 There is just one catch.
 It always rains.
-Which means, an average British person has a wardrobe full of Autumn clothing and about 10 different types of wellies.
+Which means an average British person has a wardrobe full of Autumn clothing and about 10 different types of wellies.
 As much as you might like the rain (and I already said it that I vehemently love the rain), it eventually gets to you.

 It gets to you when you need to ride your bike home whilst getting wet to the bones.
 It gets to you when you can't enjoy the pub's beer garden during summer.
 It gets to you when you realise you can't buy t-shirts because, in reality, you need sweaters, thermals and raincoats.
 It sucks that you can't wear a dress unless you go on holiday.
-It's not cool that you can only wear a skirt during 5 days of sunshine throughout the year (we call that the elusive British heatwave).
+It's not cool that you can only wear a skirt for 5 days of sunshine throughout the year (we call that the elusive British heatwave).

 Finally, it gets to you when you paid £100 a night to stay in that remote cottage in the British hills, just so you are forced to remain indoors because it's chucking it down (slang for torrential rain).